janverschelde/PHCpack/src/doc/source/tutorial.rst

 If all went well, typing ``./phc`` at the command prompt should bring up the welcome message and the screen with available options.

+The executable ``phc`` gives access to almost all the functionality of PHCpack, including the :index:`multitasking` capabilities for :index:`shared memory parallelism` on :index:`multicore processors`.
+For other parallel capabilities, such as :index:`distributed memory parallelism` with the :index:`Message Passing Interface (MPI)` and massive parallelism on a :index:`Graphics Processing Unit (GPU)`, one will need to compile the source code.

 The :index:`source code` is under :index:`version control` at :index:`github`,
 at <https://github.com/janverschelde/PHCpack>.